Penny Lulich has won numerous awards for her baking and cooking, including the top prize in the HubPages Recipe Contest.

 This pie is elevated by the flavor of three kinds of pie apples, fresh from Washington state apple orchards, Chinese black sugar, and added seasonings (see ingredient list below).
 Mixed together and baked perfectly in a fluted crust, this pie not only tastes delicious, but is also large enough to feed a crowd.

-- Apples (In this case, I used nine large apples in three varieties: Pippin, Granny Smith, and Gala.)
+- 9 large apples (I used three varieties: Pippin, Granny Smith, and Gala.)

 - 2 teaspoons cinnamon

 - Small bit of nutmeg

 - Dash of pure vanilla extract